 Set up Google Search Console Property & Verify

 The next step in Google Search Console setup is to verify the property so that you can take actions, optimize the site and tell Google how to crawl your websites.

 Before you can start using Google Search Console you have to add something to track.
 Google calls this a property and it can be either a website or an Android app.
 For this tutorial, we’ll be working with websites.

-Once you login into the Google Search console you will see this kind of page:
+Once you log into the Google Search Console you will see this kind of page:

 Step 2: Verify your site

 When you click on Continue button, a popup opens asking you to verify your property like this:

 - Adding an HTML tag to your home page

 - Verifying with your Google Analytics or Google Tag Manager account

 When you select HTML file upload, you get a file to upload to your hosting provider.